tpgmartin/inm363-individual-project/README.md

 Have found that `imagenet_labels.txt` used in ACE project are consistent with labels found elsewhere, so can confidently label the image files correctly.

+### 08.02.21

+Some code samples are within a [forked version](https://github.com/tpgmartin/ACE/tree/test-run) for the ACE repo, which will be put here eventually.

 ## Installation

 Will require [setting up](https://stackoverflow.com/questions/11443302/compiling-numpy-with-openblas-integration) OpenBLAS configuration for scikit-image package